Here’s the fact:

 👎 But there’s a catch – Mighty Networks doesn’t have a customizable login screen to show content to users who don’t have space access.

-With Circle, you can easily change basic things like your community name, URL, visibility, header images, logo, and brand colors.
+Circle lets you easily customize your community’s look and feel.
+You can change basic things like your community name, URL, logo, and brand colors without any coding knowledge.

 Mighty Networks customization